kprav33n97/applanding/README.md

-A modern landing page for app startups created using react, tailwind css with modern animations
+A modern landing page for app startups created using React, Tailwind css and with responsive design & modern animations.